-There are many variations of this recipe, but this particular one is very simple and is my favorite.
+There are many variations of lumpiang shanghai, but this particular one is very simple and is my favorite.
 The pork, shallots, carrots and seasonings are combined to make the delicious filling.
 Then, the wrappers are filled with the meat mixture and is deep fried until the filling is fully cooked.
-The result is a delicious and crunchy spring roll that you will not be able to stop eating.
+Consequently, the result is a delicious and crunchy spring roll that you will not be able to stop eating.
 You can serve this dish with a sweet and sour sauce, a sweet chili sauce or even ketchup.
-Our family’s personal favorite is to dip it in a sweet chili sauce.
-Enjoy!

 - 1 lb lean ground pork